cloudcoderdotorg/progsnap-spec/index.md

 It is intended to allow sharing and analysis of data on student work on programming assignments and exercises.
 In particular, it is designed to support fine-grained data such as keystroke-level edit events.

+# Specification

+Each official progsnap specification has a version number.
+Currently, there are no official progsnap specifications.

+The current development version of the progsnap specification is [0.1-dev](spec-0.1-dev.html).
+The development version is a work in progress, and should be considered to be unofficial.

-# Resources
+# Tools

-The [specification](spec.html) documents the data format.

-Coming soon: code to read progsnap data, export progsnap data from various tools/systems.
+Coming soon: code to read progsnap data, export progsnap data from various systems.

 # Who is this for?